 The accreditation policy defines a single Accreditation Authority, run and managed by ICANN org.
 This Accreditation Authority may work with external or third-party Identity Providers that could serve as clearinghouses to Verify identity and authorization information associated with those requesting accreditation.

-The decision to authorize disclosure of registration data, based on Validation of the Identity Credential, Authentication Credentials, and data as required in preliminary recommendation concerning criteria and content of requests, will reside with the registrar, ICANN, or whatever authorization provider the EPDP Team ultimately agrees on.
+The decision to authorize disclosure of registration data, based on Validation of the Identity Credential, Signed Assertions, and data as required in preliminary recommendation concerning criteria and content of requests, will reside with the Registrar, Registry or ICANN, as applicable.

 Requirements